nmarley/blu/dev-notes.md

 blu init .  ./data  # should not be allowed
 # <== please use only 1 directory for a blu installation (you can have multiple, but they will need to be managed separately)
 ```

+## Web UI

+If a web-ui is added, probably would like to use Actix-Web.
+A new version was just released recently (as of 2022-02-27).